Therapy for wanderers

 Wrestling with anxiety and self-doubt, exhausting yourself trying to work things out, you know you need some outside help.
 You question whether therapy will work for you.

 So much about whether therapy is effective is based on relationship: the trust established with the therapist to turn towards pain in order to heal from it.
-Yes, that can feel super vulnerable and scary.
-Therapy starts with equipping you with the tools you need to go there when you're ready to.
+That can feel super vulnerable and scary.
+Knowing this, we begin by equipping you with the tools you need to go there when you're ready to.

 In this practice questions are welcome.
 Questions about therapy.
 Questions about identity.
 Questions about the world at large and the impact it has on you.
 Oppressive systems at large?
 Let's question it.